 At this point in the case, a series of extensions and stays ensued, driven at first by motions for continuances filed by Mr. Myart in which he claimed that medical incapacitation temporarily prevented him from continuing with the case.
 See, e.g., Docket Nos.
-75, 84.
+78, 87.

-Magistrate Judge Facciola ultimately extended the deadline for the plaintiff's motion for leave to file until early December 2007.
+Magistrate Judge Facciola ultimately extended the deadline for the plaintiffs' motion for leave to file until early December 2007.
 See Minute Order (Nov.
 13, 2007).
-The plaintiff through counsel sought to extend this new deadline, again based on considerations relating solely to Mr. Myart.
-See Docket No. 92.
+The plaintiffs through counsel sought to extend this new deadline, again based on considerations relating solely to Mr. Myart.
+See Docket No. 95.
 By the time of this request, however, Mr. Myart's application to renew his membership in the bar of this Court had been denied.
-The Magistrate Judge therefore extended the deadline for the plaintiff's motion to February 22, 2008, "so as to provide [the
+The Magistrate Judge therefore extended the deadline for the plaintiffs' motion to February 22, 2008, "so as to provide plaintiffs